swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 The following language constructs are considered to be unsafe when strict concurrency checking is enabled (i.e., in the Swift 6 language mode):

-* `@unchecked Sendable`: A `Sendable` conformance that cannot be checked by the compiler, which could introduce thread safety issues.
 * `nonisolated(unsafe)`: Allows a property to be accessed from concurrent code without ensuring that such accesses are done so safely.
 * `@preconcurrency` imports: Suppresses diagnostics related to data race safety when they relate to specific imported modules, which can introduce thread safety issues.